 - Get tested for COVID-19 if you have symptoms or were exposed to someone with COVID-19.

 - Stay home if you have COVID-19 or COVID-19 symptoms.

 - Seek treatment if you have COVID-19 and are at risk of getting very sick.

 Understand the risks

-The risk of participating in a certain activity depends on many factors.
-Because of this, there’s no way to assign risk levels to certain actions.
+The risk of participating in a certain activity depends on many factors that vary from person to person, place to place, and over time.
 That’s why it’s important to consider your own situation and the risks for you, your family, and your community.
-Here are some of the questions you can ask and consider before venturing out.
+Here are some of the questions you can ask and consider:

 - Do you take everyday actions to protect yourself from COVID-19?

 - Are you up to date with your COVID-19 vaccines?

 - Do you need to wear a well-fitting mask or respirator?